-Find the Android Build number in Settings
+Find your Android Build Number

 Samsung Galaxy S8 later: Settings > About phone > Software information > Build number

 G6 later: Settings > About phone > Software info > Build number

 HTC U11 later: Settings > About > Software information > More > Build number